pastyman/alib-array/README.md

 # alib-array

-A set of JavaScript array helper functions: position, contains, move, swap.
+A set of JavaScript array helper functions: position, contains, count, move, swap.
 * position - returns index position of first item in array containing an object with props and values matching that of passed object.
 * contains - Check if array contains object with props and values matching that of passed object.
 * count - returns number of items in array containing an object with props and values matching that of passed object.